-I will call compounds like Zweibettzimmer "pseudo-phrasal compounds", as the AN constituent cannot be a true syntactic phrase: it does not exhibit the properties a corresponding well-formed syntactic phrase would have to possess (cf. Leser 1990: 46f., Lawrenz 2006: 28).
-Firstly, their parts do not agree as the parts of the corresponding phrase would do.
-See the missing or superfluous suffixes in following (a)-compounds:
+I will call compounds like Zweibettzimmer 'pseudo-phrasal compounds', as the Adjective + Noun (AN) constituent cannot be a true syntactic phrase: it does not exhibit the properties a corresponding well-formed syntactic phrase would have to possess (cf. Leser 1990: 46f., Lawrenz 2006: 28).
+Firstly, their parts do not agree in the same way as the parts of the corresponding phrase would.
+See the missing or superfluous suffixes in the following (a)-compounds:

-- (26) a.
-Zweibettzimmer ('double bedroom') - b. zwei Betten ('two beds'), \zwei Bett - (27) a.
-Viel-Körper-Problem ('many-body problem') - b. viele Körper ('many bodies'), \viel Körper - (28) a.
-Ein-Personen-Haushalt ('one-person household') - b. eine Person ('one person'), \ein Personen
+- (26a) Zweibettzimmer ('double bedroom') - (26b) zwei Betten ('two beds'), \zwei Bett - (27a) Viel-Körper-Problem ('many-body problem') - (27b) viele Körper ('many bodies'), \viel Körper - (28a) Ein-Personen-Haushalt ('one-person household') - (28b) eine Person ('one person'), \ein Personen

-Secondly, the non-head constituent of pseudo-phrasal compounds cannot be modified as corresponding phrases could (the compounds in (30), (32) and (34) are possible, but not lexicalized words):
+Secondly, the non-head constituent of pseudo-phrasal compounds cannot be modified as corresponding phrases can (the compounds in (30), (32) and (34) are possible, but not lexicalized words):

-- (29) a. das Zweibettzimmer 'the double bedroom' - b. \das Zwei-weiche-Bettzimmerthe two-soft-bedroom'the room which has two soft beds' - (30) das Zwei-weiche-Betten-Zimmer the two-soft-beds-room 'the room which has two soft beds' - (31) a. der Ein-Personen-Haushalt 'the one-person household' - b. \der Ein-Personen-ohne-Einkommen-Haushalt the one-person-without-income-household - (32) der Eine-Person-ohne-Einkommen-Haushalt
+- (29a) das Zweibettzimmer 'the double bedroom' - (29b) \das Zwei-weiche-Bettzimmer the two-soft-bedroom 'the room which has two soft beds' - (30) das Zwei-weiche-Betten-Zimmer the two-soft-beds-room 'the room which has two soft beds'